 Solving Linear Systems

 Content Standards 8.EE.8 Analyze and solve pairs of simultaneous linear equations. (a) Understand that solutions to a system of two linear equations in two variables correspond to points of intersection of their graphs, because points of intersection satisfy both equations simultaneously. (b) Solve systems of two linear equations in two variables algebraically, and estimate solutions by graphing the equations.
 Solve simple cases by inspection.
 For example, 3x + 2y = 5 and 3x + 2y = 6 have no solution because 3x + 2y cannot simultaneously be 5 and 6. (c) Solve real-world and mathematical problems leading to two linear equations in two variables.
 For example, given coordinates for two pairs of points, determine whether the line through the first pair of points intersects the line through the second pair.
-A.CED.2 Create equations in two or more variables to represent relationships between quantities; graph equations on coordinate axes with labels and scales.
-A.REI.6 Solve systems of linear equations exactly and approximately (e.g., with graphs), focusing on pairs of linear equations in two variables.
 8.F.4 Construct a function to model a linear relationship between two quantities.
 Determine the rate of change and initial value of the function from a description of a relationship or from two (x, y) values, including reading these from a table or from a graph.
 Interpret the rate of change and initial value of a linear function in terms of the situation it models, and in terms of its graph or a table of values.

 Mathematical Practices MP.2 Reason abstractly and quantitatively.
 MP.3 Construct viable arguments and critique the reasoning of others.
 MP.4 Model with mathematics.